 - 1 cup ice about 6 cubes

-- Wash all the fresh ingredients and pit dates.
+- Wash all the fresh ingredients and pit the dates; then measure your ingredients with measuring spoons and/or cups.

 - Cook to a minimum temperature of 165 °F (74 °C)